Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Conclusion

 \section{Conclusion}

-As a conclusion, we experimentally investigate charge transport in In-CrSb and In-CrSb-In proximity devices, which are formed as junctions between superconducting indium leads and thick single crystal flakes of altermagnet CrSb.
-For double In-CrSb-In junctions, the obtained $dV/dI(B)$ curves are mirrored in respect to zero field for two magnetic field sweep directions, which is characteristic behavior of a Josephson spin valve.
-Also, we demonstrate Josephson diode effect by direct measurement of the critical current for two opposite directions in external magnetic field.
+As a conclusion, we experimentally investigated charge transport in In-CrSb and In-CrSb-In proximity devices, which are formed as junctions between superconducting indium leads and thick single crystal flakes of altermagnet CrSb.
+For double In-CrSb-In junctions, $dV/dI(B)$ curves are mirrored in respect to zero field for two magnetic field sweep directions, which is characteristic behavior of a Josephson spin valve.
+Also, we demonstrated Josephson diode effect by direct measurement of the critical current for two opposite directions in external magnetic field.
 We interpret these observations as a joint effect of the spin-polarized topological surface states and the altermagnetic spin splitting of the bulk bands in CrSb.
-For a single In-CrSb interface, the superconducting gap oscillates in magnetic field for both field orientations, which strongly resembles the transition into the Fulde-Ferrell-Larkin-Ovchinnikov state.
-The latter is based on finite-momentum Cooper pairing against a background of the Zeeman splitting, so it fully compatible with the requirements for the Josephson diode effect.
+For a single In-CrSb interface, the superconducting gap oscillates in magnetic field for both field orientations, which strongly resembles the Fulde-Ferrell-Larkin-Ovchinnikov behavior.
+FFLO is based on finite-momentum Cooper pairing, therefore, it is fully compatible with the requirements for the Josephson diode effect.

 \acknowledgments We wish to thank S.S.~Khasanov for X-ray sample characterization.